4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Why work so hard to win over quiet quitters and resentees?

+Some may wonder if it’s really worth retaining employees who are quiet quitting or experiencing resenteeism.
 Wouldn’t they be the ones holding the organization back from making beneficial cultural shifts?

 Not necessarily.
 Most companies can name right off the bat why they’re sticking it out with these employees.
 The cost of turnover is a big one.
 Others have particular skills that aren’t easy to find or are essential to continuity and team stability.